fadams/lambda-runtime-api-daemon/README.md

 * RUNTIME_API_PORT: The Runtime API listen port, default is 9001.
 * AMQP_URI: The connection URI to an AMQP message broker (e.g. RabbitMQ).
 The default is unset, which disables AMQP-RPC support.
 When set the URI is of the format `amqp://username:password@host:port/virtual_host?key=value&key=value`, e.g. `amqp://guest:guest@localhost:5672?connection_attempts=20&retry_delay=10&heartbeat=0`.
 * MAX_CONCURRENCY: The maximum number of Lambda instances that may be launched *by this Runtime API Daemon instance*.
+* ENABLE_OPENFAAS: If set to true the additional routes `/`, `/_/health`, and `/_/ready` will be exposed by the Invoke API, which will make the Daemon emulate the OpenFaaS [watchdog](https://github.com/openfaas/of-watchdog) API allowing unmodified Lambda Container Images to be deployed as OpenFaaS Functions.
+Value is case insensitive TRUE or FALSE and the default value is FALSE.

 The normal usage pattern is for a Runtime API Daemon to be packaged with a Lambda Container Image or mounted in the container to act as the container ENTRYPOINT.
 When a Lambda is invoked the Runtime API Daemon execs an instance of the Lambda Runtime API Client, which in turn inits the Lambda and calls the function handler.
 Each Runtime API Daemon instance is capable of launching and managing multiple Lambda instances in the container, configured by MAX_CONCURRENCY.